2021 Here it is! Clinic de Morowaya Bika-Fisa

 Diabetes is on the rise in Guinea most likely due to poor nutrition and common illnesses such as malaria, diarrhea and yellow fever are caused by insects bites and parasites.
 Other prevalent health concerns in this area of Guinea are infections due to lacerations, respiratory infections, and sickness brought on by childbirth for mothers and their newborn babies.

-Visit our blog for photo updates!
+Follow us to see our good work and visit our blog for photo updates!

 The "Friends" have thoughtfully prepared a step-by-step plan allowing time to measure the progress, make adjustments and move forward.